Best Rare Earth ETFs That Experts Recommend

 Practical Investment Guidance

-Most major brokerages like Fidelity, Charles Schwab, and Vanguard offer easy access to rare earth ETFs.
-Investors should consider minimum investment requirements, typically ranging from $100-$500 depending on the platform.
+Most major brokerages, such as Fidelity, Charles Schwab, and Vanguard, offer easy access to rare-earth ETFs.
+Investors should consider minimum investment requirements, typically ranging from $100-$500, depending on the platform.

 Recommended platforms for purchasing rare earth ETFs include: